 "I don't really care how I am remembered as long as I bring happiness and joy to people."

-During the Battle of Tarawa, Albert earned a Bronze Star with Combat "V".
-He fought in the first wave of combat that lasted for three days.
+During the Battle of Tarawa, Albert earned a Bronze Star with Combat "V." He fought in the first wave of combat that lasted for three days.
 After most of the shooting was over, he was sent back to the site of the battle to salvage any equipment he could find.
-Because of coral reefs in the area, Marines weren't able to land directly on the beach and had to get off their boats 500 yards from shore.
+Because of coral reefs in the area, Marines couldn't land directly on the beach and had to get off their boats 500 yards from shore.

 Years later, Albert would recollect the heroism displayed by his brothers in arms.
 In one instance, he found a small group of Marines who were unharmed but lost their weapons when trying to land.
 Albert offered to take them back to his boat, but they refused and asked to be given something to fight with.
-He returned later only to discover that they had fallen under enemy fire.
+He returned later, only to discover that they had fallen under enemy fire.

-Over the course of his career he was awarded an NSFC Award and a Star on the Walk of Fame.
+Over the course of his career, he was awarded an National Society of Film Critics (NSFC) Award and a Star on the Walk of Fame.
 Despite his accomplishments in acting, Albert went on record to say that the day he served as a landing craft commander at Tarawa was the accomplishment that meant the most to him.
-He passed away in 2005 of pneumonia at the age of 99.
+He died in 2005 of pneumonia at the age of 99.